 We’ve had silly song contests where everyone took a turn singing the silliest song they could think of.
 One of my daughters even made prizes for this fun competition.

 Silly songs can be sung for a long time.
 There are so many.
 So, they’re a fun activity to add to your screen free rotation.

-As kids listen to and sing silly songs, they’ll learn more about our language.
-They’ll discover new ways to combine words, and learn new vocabulary.
+As kids listen to and sing silly songs, they’ll learn more about the English language.
+They’ll discover new ways to combine words, and learn new vocabulary words.